nlarsensmu/SinkOrSwim7323/README.md

 This application will give a Magic The Gathering Player a view into the data that is kept at 17Lands.
 The goal is to provide users the ability to:
 * Search Card Stats based off card attributes
-* See a list of cards performance based off set, rarity, format, and color
 * See leader boards for 17Lands users
 * Allow the user to use the "Draft Helper" to make informed decisions during a draft